sam-xl/py_trees_parser/README.md

 The included subtree should be a complete tree, but can only contain one root.
 It is possible to include multiple sub-trees and a sub-tree can also include another subtree.
-However, be aware that the main tree will have to reference its directory while the sub-tree will not.
+However, be aware that the all directories are reltative to the main.
 For example, if we have four behavior tree files in a directory like so:

 ```
 config                                                                                                                                                                                                                                │
 ├── main.xml                                                                                                                                                                                                              │
+└── subtree
     ├── subtree1.xml                                                                                                                                                                                                             │
     ├── subtree2.xml                                                                                                                                                                                                                │
     └── subtree3.xml
 ```

 and the following is our main.xml